Author, Andrew Gibson

 Is it safe to use a money transfer company?

-I would suggest the first thing you check if a money transfer company is Authorised by the Financial Conduct Authority (FCA).
+A quick tip is to make sure a money transfer company is Authorised by the Financial Conduct Authority (FCA).

 The reason this matters is that Authorised companies must adhere to strict safety rules covering client funds.